 The Church of Jesus Christ of Latter-day Saints, or LDS Church, is the largest denomination in the broader “Latter-day Saint (or Mormon) movement,” a restorationist Christian movement that sprang from the prophetic claims of Joseph Smith (1805-44) and coincided with the Second Great Awakening in the United States.
 Today, the movement includes the LDS Church, the Community of Christ, and a number of other smaller groups.
-Like many other restorationist groups, the Latter-day Saints believed that existing Christianity had strayed so far from Jesus’ teachings that they required a complete renewal rather than simple reform.
+Like many other restorationist groups, the Latter-day Saints church believed that existing Christianity had strayed so far from Jesus’ teachings that they required a complete renewal rather than simple reform.
 While many restorationist movements (like the Stone-Campbell movement or the Puritans) were content to model as closely as possible the religion of the New Testament, Joseph Smith taught that the Bible itself had been corrupted.

 While in Nauvoo, Smith served as mayor, commander of the city militia, and ecclesiastical leader.
 There he instituted the most distinctive theological marks of Mormonism: the doctrine of human divinization and the practice of polygamy.
 Though he hoped to keep the latter a secret, rumor soon gave way to dissent and eventual exposure, leading to both internal and external conflict.
 In 1844, Smith was killed by a mob.

-In the early twenty-first century, two high profile political campaigns attracted focus to the Mormon movement: the 2012 presidential campaign of Mitt Romney, a Republican and member of the LDS church, and the church’s 2008 involvement in the Proposition 8 campaign to ban gay marriage in California.
-In recent years, the LDS church has fostered an upbeat and positive public image by emphasizing the church’s diversity, commitment to strong families, and charitable efforts.
-The “I’m a Mormon” publicity campaign highlights members of the church who are of diverse ethnic and professional backgrounds, earnestly testifying of the benefits membership in the faith has fostered.
+In the early 21st century, two high profile political campaigns attracted focus to the Mormon movement: the 2012 presidential campaign of Mitt Romney, a Republican and member of the Latter-day Saints church, and the church’s 2008 involvement in the Proposition 8 campaign to ban gay marriage in California.
+In recent years, the church has fostered an upbeat and positive public image by emphasizing the church’s diversity, commitment to strong families, and charitable efforts.
+The 2011 “I’m a Mormon” publicity campaign highlights members of the church who are of diverse ethnic and professional backgrounds, earnestly testifying of the benefits membership in the faith has fostered.
 By 2012, the church was growing at a rate of approximately 3 percent per year.
 Its growth has since slowed; the church’s 2018 statistical report showed a 1.21 percent expansion in membership for that year.